ComedicChimera/chai-lang.dev/static/markdown/guide/chapter10.md

 to note that a type **CAN** implement multiple interfaces.

 > You cannot bind type interfaces to classifying interfaces as classifying interfaces have another
 > mechanism for defining functionality.
-This all prevent interfaces for implementing other interfaces.
+This also prevents interfaces for implementing other interfaces.

 Now that `SomeType` implements `MyInterf`, a `SomeType` may be passed in place of a `MyInterf` like so.